Z3NTL3/ProxyBeast/README.md

 > [!WARNING]
 > Currently we do only support a packaged installer for Windows.<br>
 > Installers for MacOS and debain based linux distributions aren't supported.
-It's essential noting there's no plan for this, as you can just build from scratch using our instructions guide.
+It's essential noting there's no plan for this, as you can just build from scratch using our guide.
 Which should be relatively easy to follow.

 <br>
 <hr>